krp-races/krp-server-dockerized/README.md

 # KRP Server Dockerized

 A docker image for running a kart racing pro server.

-## Requirements

-- None
+The source is available [on Github](https://github.com/krp-races/krp-server-dockerized).

+Images are based on Debian 12.

 ## Installing